0xa1a6b3b0/extended-relativity/theory.md

 **What the boundary field represents:**

-The boundary field b(x,t) is the **total specification activity from all fields** at each spacetime point—electromagnetic, weak, strong, gravitational, Higgs, etc. It is not one field among many; it is the unified description of all field activity.
+In the current treatment, b(x,t) is an **effective gravitational-sector scalar**—it encodes the gravitational potential and is sourced by energy density T^{00}.
+This is sufficient for Newtonian gravity and weak-field GR.

+**Program for full unification:** The deeper claim is that b represents the **total specification activity from all fields**—electromagnetic, weak, strong, gravitational, Higgs.
+In this picture, different field contributions to b are distinguished by their prime structure, not their spatial tensor character.
+A single scalar captures total activity because "activity" means specification rate, which is a scalar quantity.
+The tensor structure of individual fields would emerge from how their contributions to b are distributed across primes.
+This interpretation is a program, not yet a derivation.

 **Crucially:** The absolute value of b is **gauge** (unknowable, like the absolute zero of gravitational potential).
 But the **gradient** ∂_μ b is **physical**—it determines the gravitational potential.
 The relationship to the full metric tensor requires additional structure from the economy principle, as explained below.